The Bankrate promise

 You should also have a specific purpose in mind when hunting for a personal loan.
 While a vacation can be expensive, it is not the most responsible reason to borrow.
 Home improvements, large bills and other unavoidable expenses are better ways to avoid overspending or borrowing what you can’t afford.

 Approach the personal loan process with skill and forethought.
 Take the time to compare a variety of lenders, ranging from credit unions, banks, finance companies or lender networks.
-And pay close attention to the relationship between available rates and how interest may build over the lifetime of your loan.
+Work on your budget, calculate costs and take the time to improve your credit score before you start submitting applications.
+Once you know the more common risks, you will be able to choose a personal loan that fits your needs and limits your chance of default.